psunlpgroup/WTMF-Reimplementation/README.md

 ## Requirement
 Armadillo, OpenMP, HPC environment with blas, lapack, fortran (e.g.,Penn State ACI-ICS)

+## Rationale
+Please refer to train_ormf.m and ormf.m for the algorithm.

 ## Steps (Running on ACI-ICS)
 Go to Yanjun's directory:
 ```